framer/motion/api/framer-motion.api.md

 // @public
 export function useSpring(source: MotionValue | number, config?: SpringOptions): MotionValue<any>;

-// Warning: (ae-internal-missing-underscore) The name "useTapGesture" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function useTapGesture({ onTap, onTapStart, onTapCancel, whileTap }: TapHandlers, visualElement: VisualElement): void;

 // Warning: (ae-forgotten-export) The symbol "InputRange" needs to be exported by the entry point index.d.ts
 //